tr7zw/Item-NBT-API/wiki/Using-Maven.md

 > [!IMPORTANT]
 > Plugin and shaded versions have different ``artifactId``.
 Make sure to correctly choose the one you need!

+> [!IMPORTANT]
+> Alternative ways of loading the api like Libby are not supported on Discord/Github issues.

-# Option 1) NBT-API as a dependency
+# Option 1) NBT-API as a dependency (recommended)

 Add the following entries to your pom at the correct locations: